 Character of gain

 The last piece of the puzzle is what type of tax gain you will have.
 The importance of the character of your gain cannot be understated.
 Savvy investors know that long-term capital gains are the most favorable in the tax code with a maximum 23.8% federal tax rate.
-This lower tax rate is much more favorable when compared to the 40.8% highest marginal rate on investment income.
+This lower tax rate is much more favorable when compared to the 40.8% highest marginal tax rate on ordinary income.
 To the extent possible, we want to maximize long-term capital gains.

 For the character of your crypto gain to be capital, it must be a capital asset to you.
 This is an easy requirement since most people purchasing crypto buy it as an investment.
 However, if you are day trading full time, the gain could be ordinary in nature.
 It depends on how you approach buying and selling crypto.